DS202-at-ISU/lab-1-lab1_team16/README.md

 This is a line from RStudio - By Siddhartha Gudipudi
 I cloned the repo and made chesges in from RStudio an commited then pushed it. i'm familier with github by some classes and projects I did.
-This is my first commit.
+This is my first commit and push into github